hoodiecrow/automata-as-tools/README.md

 ### Finite state transducer

-This is a finite state transducer from another Wikipedia example.
+This is a finite state transducer.
 It recognizes a regular relation A = {0, 1}, B = {0, 1} such that for state *q* and input *a*, output is ω(s<sub>i</sub>, a: a ∈ A) = 0, ω(s<sub>0</sub>, 1) = 1,
 ω(s<sub>1</sub>, 0) = 1, ω(s<sub>0</sub>, 0) = 0, and ω(s<sub>1</sub>, 1) = 0.